vck3000/ProAvalon/README.md

 ### Running

-1. Start the database and MinIO client with: `docker-compose up`.
+1. Start the database and MinIO client with: `docker compose up`.
 Ensure Docker is running.
 2. Start the server with: `yarn dev`.

 ### Setting up MinIO